There are many prejudices about silk. What if we were to wring their necks?!

-As for these far-fetched "urban tales and legends" from which we don't really know where they originate, those circulating on the web have a hard life!
+Among the far-fetched "urban tales and legends" from which we don't really know where they originate, those circulating on the web have a hard life!

-Used in the manufacture of quality duvets, pillows and bed linen, silk cajoles, fascinates and gets people talking!
+Used in the manufacture of quality comforters, pillows and bed linen, silk cajoles, fascinates and gets people talking!
 So many misconceptions abound!
 Here are a few surprising and unfounded myths, our top 6 silk prejudices:

 1 - Silk is cold!